Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/output/chapter5_llm_preprocessor_preprocessed_by_llm.md

 Note that the category is set to the value STRING.
 Also the ApplicationPrimitiveDataType.swDataDefProps.swTextProps indicate the width of the string and also define (by means of the reference to baseType) the encoding this string data type is supposed to utilize.

 Note further that the fact that an ApplicationDataType directly references (across the implementation level) to a SwBaseType represents an exception to the rule that ApplicationDataType should not be concerned about the lowest level of data type definition in AUTOSAR.
+If the bridging of the implementation level were accepted as a general pattern for the modeling of ApplicationDataType it would easily be possible to bypass the implementation level to some extent and this would render ApplicationDataTypes less versatile.
 [TPS_SWCT_01128] SwRecordLayout needed for ApplicationPrimitiveDataType of category STRING (cid:100) As mentioned in [TPS_SWCT_01179], an ApplicationPrimitiveDataType of category STRING is considered a Compound Primitive Data Type.
 Therefore, it needs a reference to the definition of a SwRecordLayout that presets the approach for creating a matching ImplementationDataType. (cid:99)()

 In this specific example the definition of the SwRecordLayout foresees the ApplicationPrimitiveDataType of category STRING to be implemented as a structured data type that consists of:
 1. the size of an instance of the string data type in terms of the number of characters plus
 2. an array that can be used to store the individual characters contained in an instance of the string data type.

+Depending on the used encoding the array may need to be bigger (in terms of the number of elements) than the corresponding value of the size.
+Furthermore, the definition of the SwRecordLayout already takes into account that the implementation of an array data type by means of an ImplementationDataType requires the definition of an ImplementationDataTypeElement.

+The meaning of the standardized values of SwRecordLayoutV.swRecordLayoutVProp are documented in [TPS_SWCT_01489].
+In the scope of this example the values COUNT and VALUE are used.

+The fact that the swRecordLayoutGroupTo contains the value -1 means that the iteration ends at the last element of the array.

 Listing 5.2: Example for the definition of a SwRecordLayout for an ApplicationPrimitiveDataType of category STRING
 <AR-PACKAGE>